This course is only available to Australian citizens or permanent residents, and New Zealand citizens

 All course structures

-- a bachelor degree or equivalent in a relevant science or allied health field (e.g. medical imaging science, biomedical science or nursing);
+A completed recognised bachelor degree (or equivalent) in a relevant science or allied health field (e.g. medical imaging science, biomedical science or nursing); and

-In order to provide evidence of prior clinical experience and access to clinical experience, applicants must provide a letter from their clinical supervisor stating the following:
+In order to provide evidence of prior clinical experience and access to clinical experience, you must submit a completed ‘Clinical Supervisor form' with your application for admission.

 Student Services and Amenities Fee